UrbanMonastics/Monastic-Text-Library/README.md

 *	[IR]	During the *Intercessions* this indicated the **Response**.
 It should only be placed in the source text on the line after the introduction.
 It will be placed in other locations when formatted.
 When prayed in a group it should be read only by the leader.
 *	[I1]	During the *Intercessions* this indicates the **first** part of an **intention**.
 *	[I2]	During the *Intercessions* this indicates the **second** part of an **intention**.
+*	`selah`	This term appears in the book of psalms and it is unclear what it means.
+It is often just placed directly into the text while right aligned.

 [V], [R], [II], [IR], [I1], and [I2] must appear at the beginning of a line without any other styling, dashes, or indentations.
 Those styling elements will be processed when the text is formatted for it's desired output.